Sunday 10 November 2019

 This year the service will be conducted by Rev David Prentice-Hyers, minister of Troon Old Parish Church.

 We remember the fallen of two World Wars and conflicts around the world since, up to the present day.

 Immediately after the Service of Remembrance at the War Memorial, there will be an ecumenical worship service for the community of Troon, hosted by Troon Old.
-The joint congregations of St Ninian’s Scottish Episcopal Church and Troon Old Parish Church will share worship, with participation by members of Royal British Legion Scotland and the uniformed organisations.
+The joint congregations of Portland Parish Church, St Meddan’s Parish Church and Troon Old Parish Church will share worship, with participation by members of Royal British Legion Scotland and the uniformed organisations.